svalboard/vial-qmk/keyboards/svalboard/docs/qmk_user_settings.md

 * Need matching vial GUI and firmware
 * Forward path with dual dynamic (with keys) and static (with settings) is unclear
 * Default (reset) values are in `svalboard.h` and should be exported
+* The QSID is a dense array, so private branches will naturally have conflicting QSID values and be incompatible by design